 Or, if you prefer, use The Zebra’s licensed insurance brokers to ask questions and understand your options.

-You can get your car to help earn its keep by renting it to others when you aren’t driving it.
+Get your car to help earn its keep by renting it to other people when you aren’t driving it.

 Our article “How to Make Extra Money Renting Out Your Car” has the details.